transloadit/uppy/website/src/docs/contributing.md

 ## Uppy Development

+Fork the repository into your own account first.
+Here's the [link](https://help.github.com/articles/fork-a-repo/) that tells how to fork a repo.

-First clone and install the project:
+After you have successfully forked the repo, clone and install the project:

 ```bash
 git clone git@github.com:transloadit/uppy.git